tu-dublin-csu/peoplexd-client/README.md

 This client handles OAuth authentication automatically.
 It will:

-- Cache tokens locally for reuse
+- Reuse tokens in memory until they expire
 - Refresh tokens when they expire
 - Securely store credentials